sifatahammed/Van-Life/README.md

- VanLife – A Modern React App for Van Rentals
+# 🚐 VanLife – React SPA for Van Rental Hosting

-VanLife is a full-featured, single-page web application built with React Router, designed to simulate a van rental platform for hosts and customers.
+**VanLife** is a full-featured, single-page web application built with React Router, designed to simulate a van rental platform for hosts and customers.
 It demonstrates core concepts of modern React development, including:

 - 🔐 Authentication (with protected routes and login redirect)